Jason Connery to lead film and TV studio in Leith

 Jason Connery arriving for Edinburgh Film Festival in 2018 (pic: Terry Murden)

-Sir Sean Connery’s son Jason has is to spearhead a new film and television studio space in Edinburgh, 20 years after his father led a similar project.
+Sir Sean Connery’s son Jason is to spearhead a new film and television studio space in Edinburgh, 20 years after his father led a similar project.

 First Stage Studio will be based in a former wave power factory in Leith after winning a tender from Screen Scotland.